Carried out at our ‘Workshop & Service Centre’ in Kettering, on a ‘While You Wait’ Service with no appointment required.

 (Please note that pricing is for cars ONLY.
 HGV, Plant, Agricultural, etc will be subject to additional charges.)

-As you may know, the air conditioning compressors in many hybrid vehicles are operated by an electric motor instead of a drive belt.
+The air conditioning compressors in hybrid and electric vehicles are operated by an electric motor instead of a drive belt.

 The motor’s insulated windings are immersed in the compressor’s lubricating oil.
 The oils used in these compressors are formulated to have high dielectric properties, that makes them non-conductive.